rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.4.61 General rule

 <a name="0.4.61.1">0.4.61.1</a> Indicate an interpolation in a transcribed element or in a quoted note by enclosing it in square brackets.
-If transcribing text with missing or obscured letters or words that can be reconstructed with some certainty, include these in the transcription, enclosing them in square brackets.
+If transcribing text with obscured or unintentionally missing letters or words that can be reconstructed with some certainty, include these in the transcription, enclosing them in square brackets.

 Make an explanatory note if considered important.